certifaction/hinsign-cli/README.md

-# Integration guide: HIN Sign ePrescription signature
+# Integration guide: E-prescription Switzerland service

-## 1. HIN Sign ePrescription signature
+## 1. E-prescription Switzerland service

-**The secure digital ePrescription for the Swiss healthcare sector**
+**The secure digital e-prescription for the Swiss healthcare sector**

-The HIN Sign ePrescription signature enables doctors to issue digital prescriptions – easily and in accordance with the law.
+The E-prescription Switzerland service enables doctors to issue digital prescriptions – easily and in accordance with the law.
 The QR code enables pharmacies to record and validate them automatically.
 This means that processes in doctor's practices and pharmacies are more secure and more efficient.
-The HIN Sign ePrescription signature is a functionality of HIN Sign.
+The E-prescription Switzerland service is a functionality of HIN Sign.
 The use of this service is linked to HIN membership.

 ![eRezept Erklärungsskizze](./assets/hin-e-rezept-erklaerungsskizze-en-orange.jpg)

 **Use cases**

-The HIN Sign ePrescription signature service includes the following use cases for doctors and pharmacists:
+The E-prescription Switzerland service includes the following use cases for doctors and pharmacists:

-* Signing ePrescriptions
+* Signing e-prescriptions
-* Verifying ePrescriptions
+* Verifying e-prescriptions
-* Revoking ePrescriptions
+* Revoking e-prescriptions
-* (Partial) dispensing of ePrescriptions
+* (Partial) dispensing of e-prescriptions
 * Cancelling these actions

 ### 1.2.
-Integration of the HIN Sign ePrescription signature service
+Integration of the E-prescription Switzerland service

-**ePrescription as part of HIN Sign**
+**E-prescription as part of HIN Sign**

-The HIN Sign ePrescription signature is part of the HIN Sign service and is therefore available via the same integration.
-The component only needs to be integrated once and can be used to sign documents and/or ePrescriptions.
+The E-prescription Switzerland service is part of the HIN Sign service and is therefore available via the same integration.
+The component only needs to be integrated once and can be used to sign documents and/or e-prescriptions.

 For integrators, this means:

-* An existing or new "HIN Sign document signature"-integration can also make use of the ePrescription functionality.
+* An existing or new "HIN Sign document signature"-integration can also make use of the e-prescription functionality.
-* An existing or new "HIN Sign ePrescription signature"-integration can also be used to sign documents.
+* An existing or new "E-prescription Switzerland service"-integration can also be used to sign documents.

 The HIN Sign document signature can be used to sign documents, which don't require a handwritten signature by law.
 Examples: